 For years, the diagnostic and therapeutic processes have focused on the generalization of statistical data obtained by a large population, without considering the information of the important inter-individual differences.

 The Precision Medicine revolution.
 Today, the “Precision Medicine” revolution is currently underway and, unlike what has been done in the past, has the objective of modelling the prevention, the diagnosis and the treatment of diseases on the basis of the unique characteristics of a single individual or a small group of patients.
-Personalized medicine is a topic of great interest for the entire international scenario.
+Personalized Medicine is a topic of great interest for the entire international scenario.
 In the last few months, a lot of projects have been funded with the aim to analyze the genetic data of millions of people and to collect detailed information about their lifestyle and their state of health.
-The goal is to increase specific knowledge on genes, environment and diseases and on their relation to “common” diseases like cancer and diabetes or “rare” diseases, for which studies are more difficult for the scarcity and the dispersal of the affected patients.
+The goal is to create a specific knowledge on genes, environment and diseases and their relation to “common” diseases like cancer and diabetes or “rare” diseases in which the study is more difficult for the scarcity and the dispersal of the affected patients.

 The role of Big Data.
 To achieve this important goal, it is crucial to digitalize enormous amounts of data, and that is why, alongside the “Precision Medicine” revolution growths the “Big-Data” revolution: an industrial sector with a great potential.
 In this context, bioinformatics and biostatistics play a key role in collecting and classifying genetic data and clinical data in relational databases.
 From the analysis of these data, the discovery of new biological networks to help the medicine.